LaszloBarabas/PI_DS18b20_Zetta_PoC/README.md

 # PI_DS18b20_Zetta_PoC
 Proof of concept to use ds18b20 temperature sensor on pi with zetta framework.

-Configuration ( to be able PI to wirk with the ds18b20 ) sensor:
+Configuration ( to be able PI to work with the ds18b20 ) sensor:

+Load modules
 ```
 sudo modprobe w1-gpio
 sudo modprobe w1_therm